Turkmenistan entry requirements for Argentina passport holders

 May be checked

 Argentine passport holders need a visa to enter Turkmenistan.
-You must apply in advance through a Turkmen embassy or consulate — there is no visa on arrival or e-visa option.
-Plan ahead, as processing can take several weeks.
+You must arrange this in advance through a Turkmen embassy or consulate — there is no visa-on-arrival or eVisa option for Argentine citizens.
+Plan ahead, as the process involves paperwork and can take several weeks.

 Entry requirements